Responsible pet ownership

 Better data capture and traceability of cats and dogs

-- In addition, the Bill will enable the OLG to deliver a new and improved Companion Animals Register.
-This Register is a State-wide database of information about cats and dogs and their owners.
+- In addition, the Act will enable OLG to deliver a new and improved Companion Animals Register.
+This register is a Statewide database of information about cats and dogs and their owners.

 - The new register builds on the success of the NSW Pet Registry and will collect better information about pets and their owners, allowing animals to be tracked throughout their lives.

-- These changes will deliver on the Government’s commitment to improve traceability and transparency about breeding practices.
+- These changes will deliver on the Government’s commitment to improve traceability and transparency of breeding practices.

-- The new registry will be delivered in stages, with the key functions needed to support this Bill to be released from later this year.
+- The new registry will be delivered in stages, with the key functions needed to support this Act to be released from later this year.